 VPN Unlimited has a small network compared to others, it comprises of 400 servers in 70 locations.
 This is well short of some market leaders.
 They do have some server locations in well-placed countries.

-In our download speed tests, we went through a number of servers that were spread across the globe.
+In our download speed tests, we went through several servers that were spread across the globe.

-We checked ping times for latency, which is important for some users, and looked to make sure it was a physical server and not a virtual server.
+We checked ping times for latency, which is essential for some users, and looked to make sure it was a physical server and not a virtual server.

 After a couple of test runs, we saw reliable connections, and each server in the test was connected to multiple times without issue.